nebelorz/New-World-Auto-Fishing/README.md

 ### Features

+- Anti AFK disconnection
 - Switch to the "fishing stance"
 - Equip a bait if desired and when it's expired
-- Cast to a custom distance (in seconds)
+- Cast to a custom distance
 - Skip the "uncommon fish" animation
-- Repair at custom number of casts (lower the number of casts to avoid the AFK detection)
+- Repair at custom number of casts
 - Reel the most effective way possible

-### Built with

-- Python

 ## Getting started